-It is one more love poem.
+This is one more love poem.
 Our poet can’t live without his lover not even for a day.
-One day is so long without her.
+One day is long without someone you love.

 If you tried to describe your deepest feelings, you would know how hard it is.
 The poet uses gradation to describe his feelings: